jenkinsci/git-client-plugin/README.md

 Building the Plugin
 ===================

-  $ java -version # Need Java 1.8, earlier versions are unsupported for build
+  $ java -version # Requires Java 1.8
-  $ mvn -version # Need a modern maven version; maven 3.2.5 and 3.5.0 are known to work
+  $ mvn -version # Requires a modern maven version; maven 3.2.5 and 3.5.0 are known to work
   $ mvn clean install

 To Do